History, tourist information, and nearby accommodation

 A 40-acre garden surrounds the house.
 The gardens are decidedly Victorian in character, with a formally terraced walled garden, lawns, a wild garden, and carefully decorative pools.

-Most people either adore Penrhyn or abhor it; it certainly does take some getting used to this riotous expression of Victorian taste (or lack of it, depending on your point of view).
-Though I'm not always a big fan of High Victorian style, I quite enjoyed Penrhyn.
+Penrhyn can divide opinion; it certainly does take some getting used to this riotous expression of Victorian taste (or lack of it, depending on your point of view).
+Though I'm not always a big fan of the High Victorian style, I quite enjoyed Penrhyn.
 It can be busy, but the grounds are large enough to handle the press of visitors without feeling cramped.
-Its an intriguing house, as interesting for what it shows about Victorian taste as for what it is in architectural and historic terms.
+It's an intriguing house, as interesting for what it shows about Victorian taste as for its architectural and historical legacy.

 About Penrhyn Castle